amusecode/TRES/README.md

 ## Compilation

+TRES makes use of the Astrophysical Multipurpose Software Environment (AMUSE) See https://amusecode.github.io/ for how to install AMUSE.

-TRES needs to be compiled with its Makefile as following:
+After compiling AMUSE, TRES needs to be compiled by means of it Makefile as following:

 ```